sjy25/Titanic-survival-data/README.md

 The dataset used for this project is from the Seaborn online repository which had already undergone a small amount of pre-processing.

 ### Findings
-(i) Women and first class passengers had a higher chance of survival
+(i) Women and first class passengers had a significantly higher chance of survival

 (ii) Out of the three models tested, the multilayer perceptron had the highest F1 and AUC-ROC scores